rodrimati1992/structural_crates/readme.md

 [`GetField`]/[`GetFieldMut`]/[`IntoField`] for structs,
 and [`GetVariantField`]/[`GetVariantFieldMut`]/[`IntoVariantField`] for enums.

-- The [`GetFieldExt`] extension trait,which defines the main methods to access fields, so long as the type implements the accessor traits for those fields.
+- The [`StructuralExt`] extension trait,which defines the main methods to access fields, so long as the type implements the accessor traits for those fields.

 - The [`structural_alias`] macro, to declare trait aliases for accessor traits,